-A. Collection efforts should begin no later than thirty (30) days after the obligation has been incurred, or other fixed due date.
+A. Billing.
+Collection efforts should begin no later than thirty (30) days after the obligation has been incurred, or other fixed due date.

 1. The University may negotiate alternative payment arrangements with debtors when such arrangements offer the best prospect of collecting the debt.